paulobueno1/MinXL/README.md

 #include <MinXL/MinXL.hpp>

-// Extern C is not mandatory, but it makes importing functions on VBA much easier extern "C"
+// Extern C is not mandatory, but it makes importing functions on VBA much easier
+// Alternatively, if you like suffering, you can import the function by its mangled name... extern "C"
 {
-    // We recommend receiving data using mxl::Variant&
+    // I strongly recommend receiving data using mxl::Variant&; a few extra bytes won't really matter
-    // Primitive numeric types are ok, but be aware that on the VBA side a
+    // Primitive numeric types will work, but be aware of VBA's somewhat counter-intuitive naming
-    // Long has 4 bytes (int32_t) and an Integer has 2 bytes (int16_t).
+    // (e.g Longs have 4 bytes, Integers (and Booleans!!!) have 2 bytes, etc)
     mxl::Variant IncrementArrayBy(mxl::Variant& arg, double value)
     {
         try